How do you get a patent for an idea?

 In Conclusion: Follow These 13-Steps To Get a Patent For Your Idea

 Remember that ideas are a dime-a-dozen.
-It’s your courage to take the idea to the next level that makes you stand out from the rest of the inventors.
+It’s your courage to take the idea to the next level by knowing how to patent a product that makes you stand out from the rest of the inventors.

 Follow these 13-steps to protect and bring to market your visionary idea.
 (Click on any of the links below to revisit that particular section)

 - Do you have an idea or invention?

 - Is your patent eligible?